 However, in the grand scheme of things, actuaries work to influence insurance policies, which can have a huge impact on thousands of peoples lives.
 Due to this, there is often a high sense of meaning and contribution in an actuarial career.

-Most actuaries work full time; typically, they work around 40 hours a week, but they can often work overtime.
+Most actuaries work full time and typically work around 40 hours a week, but they can often work overtime.
 Actuaries also have to travel a lot and work in larger cities where there are more job opportunities.

 What is more, is that actuaries have to continue to study throughout their career.
 This means that, especially at the beginning, actuaries have to sacrifice a lot and thus the life fit can be hard for people with lots of commitments.
 However, once this initial period of studying is over, many actuaries find it easy to balance a fulfilling career with their life, especially in comparison to other financial careers.